TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 <div class="lesson-content__panel" markdown="1">

 1. Deploy your [Mini Message Board project](https://www.theodinproject.com/lessons/nodejs-mini-message-board) to one of the hosting providers we've mentioned.
 If you need help deciding which one to use, we recommend Fly.io in conjunction with MongoDB Atlas for your database.
 The important thing to take away from this first deployment is getting experience deploying.
 Don't worry if you don't understand everything that's happening.
 That will come with time.
-_ Use one of the linked deploy guides for your PaaS provider to help you through the process.
+   - Use one of the linked deploy guides for your PaaS provider to help you through the process.
-_ If you're having trouble deploying, check out the [Debugging and Troubleshooting Deployments](#debugging-and-troubleshooting-deployments) section for some tips.
+   - If you're having trouble deploying, check out the [Debugging and Troubleshooting Deployments](#debugging-and-troubleshooting-deployments) section for some tips.
+   - If for some reason the deployment is still too difficult, and you just can't seem to get it to work, move onto the next project and come back once you've deployed your MDN project.
+The steps in their tutorial hold your hand a bit more through the process and will give you the confidence you need to deploy this project.
+1. Once you've hosted your app and fired up your database, you'll need to provide the Express app with a MongoDB connection URL that points to the database.
+If you're planning to publish your code on GitHub you will need to hide this URL for your database from prying eyes because it contains both your username and password.
+The simplest approach is to push your code to a private repository, however, if you want to show-off your code to the world, assign the connection URL to an environment variable and access it with the help of the [Dotenv](https://github.com/motdotla/dotenv) package.
+This [Medium article](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) does a great job of explaining what they are, and how to use them with Express.

 </div>

 ### Knowledge Check